Australia’s Foundation Finnsheep Flock

 For decades we owned thousands of sheep but we can only create a small number of new flocks per year of this unique breed now that we are retired to a smaller farm (30 rough acres where we can only run around 100 sheep).

-It is extraordinary how quickly those six ewes will turn into a larger flock.
+It is extraordinary how quickly six of our ewes will turn into a larger flock.
 Just breeding pure Finns you should expect twins from the ewes (if they are well grown) at one year’s old, so that after one year you should have a dozen pure Finn ewes.
 After two years you should have well over two dozen – and so on.
 We know this from past experience and customer feedback.
 The original four rams (and ewes) should last over ten years, so you will be able to create multiple ‘lines’ of sheep.

 We have had several ewes who were still productive (in paddock conditions) at fifteen years old!